headszot/PowerSignal/README.md

 Then scan the produced QR with your mobile device to finish the linking process.

+### Setting up the RPC group

+You must create a group (or use an existing one) and get its base64 groupID.
+Run the signal-cli in JsonRpc mode:

+./signal-cli -u '+\<your-registered-phone-number\>' JsonRpc

+Send the following JSON:

+{"id":"0","jsonrpc", "2.0","method", "listGroups"}

+In the response, locate your desired group and extract its group id.
+Add this string to the config.json file under the "groupID" property.

 ### Running the signal-cli daemon

 Run signal-cli in daemon mode listening on your chosen port e.g.